nebula-plugins/gradle-lint-plugin/README.md

 ## Tasks

-Run `./gradlew lint` to execute the linting process.
+Build scripts are linted during the project after-evaluate phase.
+Results are held until after the last task is ran, then reported in the console.
+If linting results affect the overall success of the build, they do not do so until after the last task in the task graph has finished executing.

 ![gradle-lint output](docs/images/lint-output.png)

-Run `./gradlew autoCorrectLint` to apply automatically fix your build scripts!
+Run `./gradlew fixLint` to apply automatically fix your build scripts!

 ## License